garystafford/jenkins-devops/README.md

 ![Jenkins UI Preview](https://github.com/garystafford/jenkins-devops/blob/master/jenkins_preview.png)

-Builds a Docker image from latest [`jenkins:alpine`](https://hub.docker.com/_/jenkins) Docker image, and installs common DevOps tooling.
-This Jenkins containerized implementation is designed to be an ephemeral CI/CD tool - stood up, used, and torn down.
+Based on the latest [`jenkins:alpine`](https://hub.docker.com/_/jenkins) Docker image.
+Builds a new Docker image and installs some common DevOps tooling, frequently used with Jenkins.
+This Jenkins containerized implementation is designed to be an ephemeral CI/CD DevOps tool - stood up, used, and torn down.
+Ideal for the Cloud.

 ## Installed Tools